ftomassetti/antlr-plus/README.md

 * add additional information like calculated fields to your model

-Antlr-plus has been built to support ANTLR users in performing the typical operation that they want to perform on the AST, to reshape the data they obtained from the paerser and use it more easily.
+Antlr-plus has been built to support ANTLR users in performing the typical operation that they want to perform on the AST, to reshape the data they obtained from the parser and use it more easily.

 It is a lightweight alternative to more heavy platforms like [EMF](https://en.wikipedia.org/wiki/Eclipse_Modeling_Framework).